 Hence I like to use index cards for the main interactions (running left to right) and post-it notes for tasks, communication and errands within that main interaction (running up and down).
 But do what works for you – it’s your diagram.
 Just be sure it’s reasonably self-explanatory for any casual passerby.

-There is something really compelling about seeing what should be a simple process mapped with lots of hand-offs and interactions.
+There is something really compelling about seeing, what should be a simple process, mapped with lots of hand-offs and interactions.

 Study and gain knowledge

-Spend some time studying what you have mapped.
-Don’t jump to conclusions immediately.
-Ask questions.
 Look for patterns, gaps, duplicate steps, bottlenecks, activities that rely on just a single person (single point of failure) and long wait times.

 Spend time discussing steps that stand out.
 Get the opinions of everyone in the room about where they think the problems are and why.
 Encourage open dialogue about where things are not as good as they could be.
-Use facts.
-If there is no observable evidence then investigate further.
-Try not to take opinions as fact.

-Don’t forget to focus on what is going well too.
 You may find there are no obvious improvements at all – I’ve never seen this happen!
 Focus on the good stuff – focus on what works and see if you can replicate what works in one part to somewhere else.

 Draw Utopia

-Now spend some time drawing or designing what you want your future state to look like.
 What does Utopia for this process look like?
 What would awesome look like?
-What would make your end customer say “WOW”?
+What would make your end customer say “WOW”, or your delivery team have an easier time at work?

 Align it next to your current state and see how they differ.
 What needs to change?